pdGruby/cloupy/README.md

 For the above map, the shapefiles were downloaded from the **[GADM website](https://gadm.org/download_country.html)** under **[GADM license](https://gadm.org/license.html)**.

-#### Import the data for drawing the interpolation map from the global dataframe and draw the map for multiple countries.
-Zoom into the specific area without changing the extrapolation points
+### Import the data for drawing the interpolation map from the global dataframe and draw multi-country map.
+Zoom to a specific area without changing the extrapolation points

 ```python
 import cloupy as cl